Victor Pelevin: Literary career

 Pelevin has permitted all of his texts in Russian predating 2009 (except P5: Farewell songs of the political pygmies of Pindostan) to be published on the Internet for non-commercial use.
 Some novels are also available as audio files in Russian.

 In December 2010, he wrote a collection of novels and short stories "Pineapple Water for the Fair Lady", which was in the long list of the Russian Literary Award "Big Book" (season 2010/11).

 In March 2013, Pelevin's eleventh novel "Batman Apollo" was released, which is a sequel to "Empire V".
 Then came the novels "Love for Three Zuckerbrins" (2014), "The Caretaker" (2015), "Methuselah's Lamp, or The Last Battle of the Chekists and Masons" (2016).

 In 2017, the novel "iPhuck 10" was published, which won the Andrew White Prize.
 In 2018, the novel "Secret Views of Mount Fuji" was released.
 "The Art of Light Touches" was released in August 2019.
 In August 2020, the novel "The Invincible Sun" was published.

 For the past nine years, the author has been releasing one book a year, it can be a novel or a collection of stories united by a common theme.
 In the fall of 2021 the book "Transhumanism Inc." was published, which is a collection of stories united by the theme of the concept of transhumanism.

 In September 2022, the novel “KGBT+” was published, which is a sequel to the previous novel “Transhumanism Inc.”.

 In November 2022, the documentary film Pelevin directed by Rodion Chepel was released.
 The author studied archives and early works of Pelevin, interviewed the writer's acquaintances, his childhood friends, colleagues and researchers of the writer's work.

 In 2023, the novel “Journey to Eleusin” was published.
 It also became the sequel to two previous novels, “KGBT+” and “Transhumanism Inc.”.

 In September 2024, it was revealed that Victor Pelevin will release a new novel "Krut'".
 Sales of the new book started on October 3, 2024.

+In September 2025, Viсtor Pelevin's new novel, "A Sinistra", was published.
+Sales in bookstores and online began on September 18, 2025.